 If you're in the market for a new refrigerator, you have more choices than ever before.
-Basic cooling technology hasn't changed in decades, but there have been major advances in efficiency, organization and features.
+Basic cooling technology hasn't changed in decades, but there have been major advances in efficiency, organizational options, and other features.
 The four basic types of refrigerators are top-freezer, bottom-freezer, side-by-side, and French-door models, and each style has a different set of pros and cons.
-If you need a compact refrigerator, suitable for dorms and other small spaces, see our separate report on mini fridges.
+If you need a very small counter-height or "cube"-style refrigerator, suitable for dorms and other small spaces, we cover those in our separate report on mini fridges.

-Bottom-freezer refrigerators are pricier than top-freezer types -- generally between $900 and $2,200, with the best-rated models falling in the $1,200 range.
+Bottom-freezer refrigerators are pricier than top-freezer types -- generally between $900 and $2,200, with the best-rated models falling in the $1,500 range.
 They're generally more convenient to use because the more frequently accessed area is on top.
-On current bottom-freezer models, the freezer compartment is usually a drawer, which makes it easier to see the contents at a glance.
-However, you'll still have to bend over to reach the food.
-Baskets in the freezer compartment help with organization.
-Bottom-freezers cost a bit more to run than top-freezers, generally between $50 and $80 a year.
+On current bottom-freezer models, the freezer compartment is often a drawer, which makes it easier to see the contents at a glance, though some bottom freezers are accessed via a door, the same as top freezers.
+Regardless of the type, you'll still have to bend over to reach the food.
+Baskets in the freezer compartment drawer-style freezers help with organization, while the best door-type bottom freezers will have pull-out bins.

 French-door refrigerators are the most recent fridge design.
 These attractive appliances pair side-by-side doors on top with a full-width freezer below.
 This design lets you open just one side of the fridge so less cool air escapes while still providing space for wider items such as sheet cakes and pizza boxes.
-French-door models are the priciest refrigerators overall: typically between $1,500 and $3,000, with the best-rated models in the $2,500 range.
+French-door models are the priciest refrigerators overall: typically between $1,500 and $3,500, with the best-rated models costing toward the top of that range.
 However, they provide a lot of machine for the money.
-Most range in size from 20 to 28 cubic feet and come with lots of convenience features such as adjustable shelves and water filters for the ice maker.
+Most range in size from 20 to 30 cubic feet and come with lots of convenience features such as adjustable shelves and water filters for the ice maker.
 Many fridges of this type also include through-the-door ice and water dispensers.
-Although many French-door refrigerators are Energy Star-rated, they're still less efficient than top-freezer models, running $50 to $75 a year in electricity costs.
+Some French-door refrigerators have four doors, splitting the freezer section into two independent compartments.